-60% will be the result of how the student solves each of the seminars
+60% will be the result of how the student solves each of the seminars.

-40% will come from the student's presentation of a seminar in class
+40% will come from the student's presentation of a seminar in class.

 A zero will be given for no attendance to seminars even if the solution submitted is correct.
-Seminars will begin on February $6^{th}$ (fifth week).
+Attendance to seminars is compulsory.

-Both parts (final exam and seminars) must be passed separately with a minimum of five out of ten in order to complete this course successfully.
-In case a student passes seminars and fails the final exam, the seminars' mark will be respected to average it until the next examination session (September).
+Both parts (final exam and seminars) must be passed separately with a minimum of four out of ten in order to average and complete this course successfully.
+Presumably the resit period will take place in May.
+Only the students taking the final exam in March will be able to retake it, if necessary, in May.
+The student will be able to resit only the final exam.
+This will be trough a new exam (also requiring a minimum of four out of ten to average it).